jdussold/cf-python-acheivement-1/README.md

 ## Create the Data Structure

-Create a structure named recipe_1 that contains the following keys:
+- Create a structure named recipe_1 that contains the following keys:
--name (str): Contains the name of the recipe -cooking_time (int): Contains the cooking time in minutes -ingredients (list): Contains a number of ingredients, each of the str data type
+  - name (str): Contains the name of the recipe
+  - cooking_time (int): Contains the cooking time in minutes
+  - ingredients (list): Contains a number of ingredients, each of the str data type

 ![step 1](./exercise_1.2/step1.png)